 Inventory, lb : 0

-Pazazz apples are available in the fall and can be stored through the early spring.
+Pazazz apples are harvested in the fall and can be stored through the early spring.

 Recipes that include Pazazz Apples.
 One is easiest, three is harder.

 |Baked Ambrosia||French Apple Cake with Pazazz Apples|

 |Indy with Kids||Pazazz Apple Cinnamon Monkey Bread|

 People have shared Pazazz Apples using the Specialty Produce app for iPhone and Android.